-There are two surgical procedures that prevent animals from being able to reproduce and are the most common surgical procedures performed on animals.
+There are common surgical procedures which reduce reproductive hormones and prevent animals from being able to reproduce and are the most common surgical procedures performed on animals.
 The spay surgery performed on females removes the ovaries and uterus so they no longer have heat cycles.
 The word “neuter” is commonly used for sterilizing a male animal, but can be used to refer to an animal of unknown sex (or to a group of animals of mixed or unknown sex).
 The testicles are removed when neutering a male animal.
 Anesthesia is used, so the surgery is painless.
 Pain medication is provided for three days after surgery, so discomfort after surgery is usually minimal.

 Why should my pet be spayed or neutered?

 - A spayed or neutered pet typically lives a longer, healthier life.
 Many health problems can be difficult and expensive to treat for an unneutered pet.

 - A spayed or neutered pet is better-behaved, more affectionate, satisfied, calm, and trainable.
 Overall, neutered pets are much better companions, as they are able to focus attention on you and your family.

 - A spayed or neutered pet is less likely to bite and roam.

 - Spaying and neutering is good for your community which spends hundreds of thousands of dollars to manage the burden of unwanted animals.
 These unwanted animals are often running at-large on the streets, hungry, or diseased.
 Many others are sadly living in shelters or rescues.
 They are costly to care for – and if not adopted, euthanized by the thousands.

 When should my pet be spayed or neutered?

 As early as possible.
 A pet that is spayed or neutered at five months of age or earlier benefits greatly.
 The first heat cycle is avoided for females, and males haven’t developed common undesirable habits due to excessive hormones.
 A younger pet is more likely to experience an easier surgery with a faster recovery.

 Why should my female dog be spayed?